Rocky Adkins

 Rocky James Adkins (born November 4, 1959) is an American politician from Kentucky.
-He is a member of the Democratic Party and is serving as a senior advisor to the Governor of Kentucky, Andy Beshear.
-He is a former member of the Kentucky House of Representatives, representing the 99th District of the Kentucky House from 1987 to 2019.
-His House district was in eastern Kentucky and included Elliott, Lewis, and Rowan Counties.
-From 2003 through 2016, he was the House Majority Leader.
-From 2016 to 2019, he was the chamber's Minority Floor Leader.
+A member of the Democratic Party, Adkins served as a senior advisor to Governor Andy Beshear from 2019 to 2026, and as a member of the Kentucky House of Representatives from 1987 to 2019.
+He represented Kentucky's 99th House district, which was located in eastern Kentucky and included Elliott, Lewis, and Rowan Counties.
+During his House tenure, he served as majority leader from 2003 to 2016, and minority leader from 2016 to 2019.

-Adkins ran for governor of Kentucky in the 2019 Kentucky gubernatorial election, with running mate Stephanie Horne.
-During his campaign, he raised $1.5 million.
-Adkins finished in second place in the Democratic primary, losing to then-Kentucky Attorney General Beshear.
-Adkins joined the Beshear administration on December 10, 2019, as the governor's senior advisor.
+Adkins unsuccessfully ran for governor in the 2019 Kentucky gubernatorial election, finishing in second place in the Democratic primary behind then-Attorney General Andy Beshear.
+After Beshear won the general election that November, Adkins joined Beshear's administration as the governor's senior advisor, and held that role until he resigned in July 2026.

+On July 21, 2026, he announced his candidacy for governor in 2027.

 Education

-Adkins attended Elliott County High School and Morehead State University (MSU).
+Adkins attended Elliott County High School and Morehead State University.
 He played college basketball for the Morehead State Eagles in 1981 and 1982 as the starting point guard.
-In college, he avereaged 2.2 points and 2.7 assists per game.
+In college, he averaged 2.2 points and 2.7 assists per game.
 Adkins earned his bachelor's and master's degrees at Morehead State University.
 In 2017, Morehead's new dining commons were dedicated to and named after Adkins.
 He was inducted into the MSU Alumni Hall of Fame in 2004 and named the recipient of the 2012 Founders Award for University Service.

 Career

 Kentucky legislature

 Adkins was a member of the Kentucky House of Representatives between 1987 and 2019.
 He has long been a strong supporter of education in Eastern Kentucky.
 He was a member of the House Democratic Leadership office.

-Adkins ran unopposed in 11 out of his 12 re-elections to his seat in the Kentucky Legislature, the only contested election being in 2016 when he won by a margin of 32%.

-Gubernatorial campaign
+2019 gubernatorial campaign

 In November 2018, Adkins announced his candidacy for the 2019 Kentucky gubernatorial election.
-During his announcement, Adkins stated that Stephanie Horne, a seat on the Jefferson County Board of Education, would be his running mate.
+During his announcement, Adkins stated that Stephanie Horne, a member of the Jefferson County Board of Education, would be his running mate.
 Paul E. Patton, who served as Kentucky governor from 1995 to 2003, endorsed Adkins.
+During his campaign, he raised $1.5 million.

 Adkins lost the Democratic primary on May 21, 2019, placing second to Attorney General Andy Beshear.
 Following his loss, Adkins endorsed Beshear in the general election.
+Beshear was ultimately elected, and re-elected in 2023.
+Following Beshear's victory, Adkins passed on the opportunity to challenge U.S. Senator Mitch McConnell in 2020, and instead joined the Beshear administration as the governor's senior advisor.

+2027 gubernatorial campaign

+After spending nearly seven years in the Beshear administration, Adkins resigned his position as senior advisor on July 10, 2026, in what was seen as the first step to launching a second bid for the governorship in 2027.
+He formally announced his candidacy on July 21.
+Currently, the only other declared candidate for the Democratic primary is incumbent Lieutenant Governor Jacqueline Coleman.